-When is notice untimely?
+10 When is notice untimely?

-Notice under a claims-made policy will be deemed untimely if it is provided after termination of the policy period or any extended reporting period and has not been the subject of a timely notice of circumstances within the applicable reporting period.
-Notice provisions in occurrence-based policies typically do not set forth a specific time period, but rather contain language requiring notice to be given 'promptly' or 'as soon as practicable'.
+Notice of a claim under a claims-made policy will be deemed untimely if it is provided after termination of the policy period or any extended reporting period and has not been the subject of a timely notice of circumstances within the applicable reporting period.
+Notice provisions in occurrence-based policies typically do not set forth a specific time period for notice, but rather contain language requiring notice to be given 'promptly' or 'as soon as practicable'.
 The timeliness of notice under these and similar provisions is generally judged by a reasonableness standard.